Integration of Backscatter Communication with Multi-cell NOMA: A Spectral Efficiency Optimization under Imperfect SIC: Introduction

-The existing works \cite{93285055,8851217,9122620,9223730} have considered two-user and single-cell scenarios.
-Besides that, most of the works \cite{8851217,9122620,9223730} assume perfect SIC detection which is impractical.
-To the best of our knowledge, the problem of resource allocation for a multi-cell NOMA-BC network that simultaneously optimizes the power of BS and reflection coefficient of BD under imperfect SIC detection has not yet been investigated.
-To fill this gap, this paper proposes a new optimization framework to maximize the SE of the system while ensuring the user quality of services.
-In particular, we formulate a maximization of the SE subject to various practical constraints.
-Decomposition method and Karush-Kuhn-Tucker (KKT) conditions are exploited to obtain the suboptimal yet efficient solution, where dual variables are iteratively updated.
+The existing works \cite{chen2021backscatter,nazar2021ber,li2020secrecy,zhang2019backscatter,93285055,8851217,9122620,9223730} have considered two-user and single-cell scenarios that are very simple and impractical.
+Besides, most of the works \cite{8851217,9122620,9223730} assume perfect signal decoding which is impractical.
+Further, several works consider performance analysis, they do not consider resource optimization.
+However, allocating network resources efficiently is very crucial in the development of large-scale wireless networks.
+Based on the recent literature, the problem of SE maximization for NOMA-BC that simultaneously optimizes the power allocation of BS and RC of BD under imperfect signal decoding at the receiver has not yet been investigated.
+To fill this gap, this paper proposes more practical optimization framework to maximize the SE of the system while ensuring the user quality of services.
+In particular, we consider inter-cell interference due co-channel and intra-cell interference due to NOMA users.
+Moreover, we assume consider that users cannot always decode their signals, hence we consider imperfect signal decoding.
+We formulate a maximization problem of the system SE subject to various practical constraints.
+Our proposed problem is non-convex which makes it very challenging to obtain the optimal solution.
+Thus, we first transform it and then achieve a suboptimal yet efficient solution.
+Specifically, the decomposition method and Karush-Kuhn-Tucker (KKT) conditions are adopted to calculate the closed-form expressions.
 Numerical results confirm the benefits of our NOMA-BC network over the traditional pure NOMA network.
+The remaining of this paper can be structured as follow.
+Section II provides the proposed system model of NOMA-BC and problem formulation of spectral efficiency maximization.
+Section III presents our proposed solution including problem transformation and closed-form expressions.
+Section IV provides and discusses the numerical results of the solution provided in Section III.
+Finally, Section V concludes this paper with some future research directions.